Kariya Munda: Lok Sabha elections

-Munda was 1st elected to the 6th Lok Sabha in 1977 from Khunti constituency in Bihar state (presently, in Jharkhand state).
+Munda was 1st elected to the Sixth Lok Sabha in 1977 from Khunti constituency in Bihar state (presently, in Jharkhand state).
 He was re-elected to the Lok Sabha in 1989, 1991, 1996, 1998, 1999, and 2009 from the same constituency of Khunti.
 In between, he was also elected and served as MLA to the Legislative Assemblies of Bihar and later, Jharkhand.
-Needless to say, being a representative of the people so repetitively, he has been equally popular among all sections of the society.

 He was inducted into the Morarji Desai government in 1977 and given the portfolio of Steel Ministry, in the capacity as the Minister of State.
 He was a cabinet minister in the ministry headed by Atal Bihari Vajpayee, including the famous stint in the 13 days' government in 1999 and afterward.
 He has now been among the senior leaders of Bharatiya Janata Party, rising from the days of the 'Jansangh' and have witnessed many ups and downs in Indian politics, particularly since the days of emergency.

 He was one of the candidates in the race to become first Chief Minister of Jharkhand at the time of its establishment in November 2000 but lost of Babulal Marandi and became the Minister for Agro and Rural Industries from September 2001 to January 2003 and Minister of Coal and Non-Conventional Energy Sources in Atal Bihari Vajpayee's third cabinet.

 In the 2004 Lok Sabha elections, he lost Khunti seat to Sushila Kerketta of Indian National Congress.
 He won the Khijri Vidhan Sabha seat in 2005 Jharkhand Legislative Assembly election.

 During 15th Lok Sabha, Munda was unanimously elected Deputy Speaker of Lok Sabha.
 He won the Khunti constituency for the 7th time in the 2014 Lok Sabha elections.